JoyDajunSpaceCraft/EquityGuard/.ipynb_checkpoints/README-checkpoint.md

 python scripts/run_medqa.py --dataset medqa --model GPT-4
 ```
 Make sure to configure the dataset paths and model checkpoints in the configuration file before running the scripts.

+## Results

+EquityGuard was shown to improve fairness across sensitive attributes by minimizing the influence of race, gender, and SDOH in both trial matching and medical question answering tasks.
+Key improvements include:

+- **NDCG@10**: Improved fairness in trial matching, with consistent performance across different racial and socioeconomic groups.
+- **Error Rate**: Reduced error rates in medical Q&A, particularly in categories such as race and socioeconomic status.
+- **Fairness Metrics**: Significant reductions in Equal Opportunity (EO) and Demographic Parity (DP) disparities, ensuring that predictions are not disproportionately influenced by sensitive attributes.